mit-pdos/fscq/pldi-supplement/README.md

 # CHL: A Framework for Certifying Crash-Safe Storage Systems

 This supplement includes the Coq implementation of CHL as part of the latest version of FSCQ, which we include with the authors' permission.
+Note that this is an in-progress version of FSCQ in which there are unproven theorems and some partial progress towards various features.
+Our purpose in providing this supplement is to present our contribution, the underlying CHL framework and demonstrate a significant program built using it.

 ## Finding code described in the paper